Terms & Conditions

 16.1 The warranty in clause 15 is given by the Company subject to the following conditions:

-(a) the Company shall be under no liability in respect of any defect arising from fair wear and tear, willful damage, negligence, abnormal working conditions, failure to follow the Company’s instructions (whether oral or in writing), misuse or alteration or repair of the Goods without the Company’s approval:
+(a) the Company shall be under no liability in respect of any defect arising from fair wear and tear, wilful damage, negligence, abnormal working conditions, failure to follow the Company’s or manufacturer’s instructions (whether oral or in writing), misuse or alteration or repair of the Goods without the Company’s approval:

 (b) the Company shall be under no liability (or any other warranty, condition or guarantee) if the total price of the Goods has not been paid by the due date for payment as specified on the Company’s invoice.

-16.2 The Company shall not be liable to the Customer for any claims for indirect or consequential compensation whatsoever including without limitation loss of profit and/or loss of goodwill.
+16.3 The Company shall not be liable to the Customer for any claims for indirect or consequential loss whatsoever including without limitation loss of profit or loss of goodwill.

-16.3 Nothing in this clause 7 shall exclude or limit any liability for:
+16.4 Nothing in this clause 16 shall exclude or limit any liability:

-(a) death or personal injury caused as result of the Company’s negligence; or
+(a) for death or personal injury caused as result of the Company’s negligence; or

 (b) under s2(3) of the Consumer Protection Act 1987; or

-(c) any matter which it would be illegal for the Company to exclude; or
+(c) for any matter which it would be illegal for the Company to exclude; or

 When using our website, you accept that communication with Us may be by electronic (e-mail) means.
 You acknowledge that all contracts, notices, information and other communications that we provide to you electronically shall be deemed to have been provided in writing.